Support is the blind spot of your P&L.

 julien@p.studio

 Disagree with something here?
 Tell me directly.
-The manifesto is a living document.
+The manifesto is a living document — and it just changed direction.
+The previous version is explained here.